natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 authenticator = webroot
 webroot-path = /mnt/<app_name>-<environment>/current/public
 ```

+<`domains`> correspond to the url you use to access you app, i.e.
+app.diffagency.com

 You need to provide your email address for recovering the certificate credentials and for if a certificate renewal should fail.
 (Diff: use systemintegrations@diffagency.com) Also add the domains for which you want the certificates for separated by commas like, `example.com, www.example.com`.